UPPMAX/programming_formalisms/docs/project_start/startup.md

 ### Clone the course project

-**Now you and other people can clone this repository and contribute changes.**

 ???- question "Exercise: clone course project and create folders (3 min)"

     - You may want to create a directory on your computer for this course.